SEKOIA-IO/documentation/docs/getting_started/best_practices.md

 Our product is designed to focus on high-priority threats, enabling expert resources to conduct a manageable number of quality investigations each day.
 By creating alert filters, you can ensure that alerts are raised for the right reasons, enhancing the efficiency and effectiveness of your security operations.

 - **Monitor the average number of Alerts per Intake** to identify intakes generating too many or too few alerts.
-- **Limit the number of Daily New Alerts** at a manageable level for your team (by experience, around 6 to 8 per day per analyst) and prioritise the [tuning of a rule](https://docs.sekoia.io/xdr/features/investigate/alerts/#create-an-alert-filter) over automating its status change if no defensive action is to be taken.
+- **Limit the number of Daily New Alerts** at a manageable level for your team (by experience, around 6 to 8 per day per analyst, or 60 per day) and prioritise the [tuning of a rule](https://docs.sekoia.io/xdr/features/investigate/alerts/#create-an-alert-filter) over automating its status change if no defensive action is to be taken.
 - **Track the Weekly and Monthly volume of New Alerts** to evaluate the evolution of threats and the performance of detection rules.
 - **Assess the number of Daily New Cases** to understand workload and the effectiveness of response processes.
+In general, the number of case(s) per day does not exceed 1, as it is cconsidered as a very important incident.
 - **Ensure no sleeping alert is older than 1 week** without status "Closed" or "Rejected".

 ![alert_workflow](/assets/operation_center/alerts/alert_workflow.png){: style="max-width:100%"}